nitin42/Animated-Timeline/README.md

 Nope!
 Though you can use it as a library or extract some part of this project as `animated-timeline` provides playback based APIs to perform animations and some other utilities like changing the animation position along its timeline, APIs for performing spring based animations etc but the main goal of this project is to -

-* provide utilities to create animation tools.
+* provide utilities to create animation tools

-* create a fitting abstraction on top of this project.
+* create a fitting abstraction on top of this project

-* provide APIs for composing animations that transition from one state to another, use loops, callbacks and timer APIs to create interactive animations.
+* provide APIs for composing animations that transition from one state to another, use loops, callbacks and timer APIs to create interactive animations

 ## Concepts